umlet/Pipette.jl/README.md

 ### Usage

+- The delay between taps of [➔] must be <300 milli-seconds to register as double-tap.

-- The double-tap must be "faster" than 300 milli-seconds.
-It also must be "slower" than 100 milli-seconds -- this avoids pipes galore when you keep pressing the cursor to reach the end of a line.
+  It also must be >100 milli-seconds -- this avoids pipes galore when you keep pressing the cursor to reach the end of a line.

   You can configure this with
   ```julia